jianershi/jianershi.github.io/_posts/2013-11-27-Philips-Hue-Remote-API-Explained.markdown

 ##Authentication

-I haven't figure out how to do that automatically.
-Right now I have to do this:
+I haven't figure out how to do authentication automatically remotely.
+Right now you have to do this: The idea is to fake as official iOS APP which has the ability to control remotely when enabled.
+We will need to get `BRIDGEID` and `ACCESSTOKEN` to pass the authentication step for remote control.

-1. Find your Bridge ID from [https://www.meethue.com/api/nupnp](https://www.meethue.com/api/nupnp)
+1. Find your `BRIDGEID` from [https://www.meethue.com/api/nupnp](https://www.meethue.com/api/nupnp). (or in [My bridge](https://www.meethue.com/en-US/user/preferencessmartbridge) page on the meethue website and by clicking on "Show me more")

-2. Get access token
+2. Get `ACCESSTOKEN`

 		www.meethue.com/en-US/api/gettoken?devicename=iPhone+5&appid=hueapp&deviceid=**BRIDGEID**

-3. Right Click on `BACK TO THE APP` and write down `phhueapp://sdk/login/**ACCESSTOKEN**`
+3. **Right** click on "BACK TO THE APP" and write down `ACCESSTOKEN` inside the link it redirect to

+		phhueapp://sdk/login/**ACCESSTOKEN**

 Basically it is a hack to get your access token.
 You fake your app as the official iOS Hue App, and ask for access token that way.
-I am not sure how to do this automatically.
-I tried with iFrame but this result in cross-domain iFrame in which I cannot really monitor the ACCESSTOKEN because of security block by browser vendors.
+I am not sure there is an easier way out there, if you do know one, please do comment below.

+The process can't be automated mainly because of step 3.
+I tried with embedded iframe in order to get the link contains the `ACCESSTOKEN`,  but this resulted in cross-domain iframe attack which is blocked by most browser venders.
+I am sure if you ask the meethue username and password directly from the user you probably can do a simulated login on your backend.

 ##Remote Control

 Once authentication is done, this part can be done automatically.
-There are several known private endpoints for sending control command and getting all the status of the philips hue bridge.
+There are 2 known private endpoints for sending control command and getting all the status related to the hue bridge.

 * Sending Command Endpoint: